Splunk® Attack Analyzer

 5. Select Launch Session.

 A browser opens that is separate from your host.
 You can interact with the website or HTML file, and the engine automatically takes screenshots at key points in time.
 For example, a screenshot is taken when a new page loads.
-A three minute countdown timer shows how much time you have remaining in the session.
+A five minute countdown timer shows how much time you have remaining in the session.

-2. Select End Session to end the session and to send the data to Splunk Attack Analyzer for analysis.
+6. Select End Session to end the session and to send the data to Splunk Attack Analyzer for analysis.

 A job page opens that shows the score of the website, files, and documents when the analysis is complete.